survivejs/react-book/pages/index.md

 </p>

 In addition to web development I have worked using C (embedded and systems level) and computer graphics.
 On backend side I'm most familiar with Node.js although I've done some work with PHP and Ruby.

-## Why was the book written?

-I've been blogging a few years at [nixtu.info](http://nixtu.info/).
-This book is an attempt to turn my freelancing career into a different direction.
-I hope it will yield a good way to combine my interest in technology with writing while helping the community.

-This book probably wouldn't have gotten written in its current form unless I had started [a cookbook about Webpack and React](https://christianalfoni.github.io/react-webpack-cookbook/) with [Christian Alfoni](http://www.christianalfoni.com/) and received a rejection from a publisher.
-In addition numerous people have devoted their precious time towards improving the book so thanks for that!